Lord (Edn 2)

 Two (at least) issues now come up.
 In over 6,000 places the translators of the old King James Bible represented the YHWH by “LORD”.
 (For example, Jeremiah includes the word over 600 times; Deuteronomy 438 times.)
 It is true that Exodus 6:4 says that Abraham, Isaac and Jacob did not know God by God’s special name (“YHWH”) - see chapters 3-6 of Exodus.
 However, starting from 2:4, Genesis has the “YHWH” word 141 times; note especially 12:8.
 Superficially at least there is a conundrum here which can yield a fertile field for exploration and theorising.

-In the NT quote from the Psalm above, the NLT, like the King James Version, retains the approach of representing the Hebrew Psalm’s word, “YHWH”, by LORD, even though the Greek (LXX and NT) uses the one and the same “kyrios” word (twice).
+In the NT (Jesus') quote from the Psalm above, the NLT, like the King James Version, retains the approach of representing the Hebrew Psalm’s word, “YHWH”, by LORD, even though the Greek (LXX and NT) uses the one and the same “kyrios” word (twice).
 We know this Greek word as “lord”.
 The “lord” word is used in differing ways, as for sir/Sir in English.

 Here are two simple examples of words sharing the notion of subservience but used differently: “Yes, sir”, and, “Sir Dick Jones”.
 The word “lord” (“kyrios”) is similarly used differently and it requires thought as applied to Jesus.
 Leaving aside the matter of doing full justice to the OT LORD, notice that the use (or not) of capitalisation (Lord/lord) is interpretative - no help there in the original.

 Jesus' contemporary, the powerful Roman "General" we know as Augustus reportedly would not allow the (Latin) word for "Lord" to be addressed to him.
 He preferred "Caesar".
 This was in keeping with the public picture of his "first citizen" role being by "consent of the governed", or even desire of the citizens.
 (Despite expert opinion, I actually think it unlikely Augustus discouraged that word from slaves.)
-Jesus brought up the word "Lord": Was there a tension at that time due also to that word?

 Another well-known if unrecognised example of the use of the Greek “kyrios” to represent the OT’s “YHWH” had come in the quotation on the start of Jesus’ final week.
 Matthew 21, verse 9 includes words from Psalm 118: